Honda CBR500R 0-60 mph in 4.72 seconds…

 Honda CBR500R Acceleration and Top Speed ReviewCBR500R Acceleration 0-60

-While not the most exciting in-class the Honda CBR500R is not the slowest.
-The YZF-R3, Ninja 300 and Honda’s own CBR300R are dispatched though we would have to see how it fares against the RC 390 when we get around to test that bike.
-We have tested YZF-R3 and the CBR500R has the edge.
-Though the Ninja 400 has it beat if push comes to shove.
+While not the most exciting in class the Honda CBR500R is not the slowest.
+The YZF-R3, Ninja 300, and Honda’s own CBR300R are dispatched though we would have to see how it fares against the RC 390 which we have recently tested.

 The 0-100 mph time is clocked in 14.17 and onto the quarter mile in 13.51 at 98 mph.

-Equally there is more than enough acceleration for swift and safe overtakes at highway speeds, but you’d certainly need to use 4th or 5th for best effect when accelerating from 70 mph.
+Equally, there is more than enough acceleration for swift and safe overtakes at highway speeds, but you’d certainly need to use 4th or 5th for the best effect when accelerating from 70 mph.

-The CBR500R’s top speed, with chin on tank is right at the rev limiter in top, and is a very respectable 116.8 mph.
+The CBR500R’s top speed, with chin on the tank, is right at the rev limiter in top gear and is a very respectable 116.8 mph.